nick-The-One/python_course/1-Intro.md

   * Python was created as addition/replacement for Bash scripts to make small handy tools — you should do it too
   * Don't bite more than you can chew from the get go, but don't underestimate yourself — most likely you'll be able to do it with enough patience and persistence
   * Automate it!
-* Writing lectures is far more difficult that I imagined — I've been writing for almost two albums now with ideas being with me for a few days at least; and editor shows that I'm only at 913 words, which is about three minutes of reading
+* Writing lectures is far more difficult that I imagined — I've been writing for almost two albums (those would be Protomen — Father Of Death, Act II and Polkadot Cadaver — Last Calls in Jonestown) now with ideas being with me for a few days at least; and editor shows that I'm only at around thousand words, which is about three minutes of reading
 * Don't hesitate with questions and findings — we have (do we?) a channel just for that reason.
 Don't keep your problems and discoveries to yourself.
 Teamwork makes a dreamwork!

 ## Questions

-* Put them here
+* Language != programming